 3. Copy and paste them one by one, click their name on the filter list, and then set them to False.

 Not sold on BitTorrent?
 Check out these alternatives.

 This is an obvious choice.
 After all, uTorrent is pretty much BitTorrent – but a little better.

-If you want a fast, open-source torrent client with no ads, qBittorrent is an excellent choice.
+If you'd prefer an open-source torrent client with no ads, qBittorrent is an excellent choice.